elm/compiler/hints/import-cycles.md

 The thing is that you can always write the code *without* cycles by shuffling declarations around, and the resulting code is often much clearer.

-# Breaking Cycles
+# How to Break Cycles

-There are quite a few ways to break our `Comment` and `User` cycle from above.
-Let’s go through a couple strategies!
+There are quite a few ways to break our `Comment` and `User` cycle from above, so let’s go through four useful strategies.
+The first one is by far the most common solution!

-## Combine the Modules
+## 1. Combine the Modules

 One approach is to just combine the two modules.
 If we check out the resulting code, we have actually revealed a problem in how we are representing our data: